Caselex

 Caselex is a unique legal information service opening up national case law and other important decisions (like those of competition authorities) with a European connotation to legal professions.
-As such it contributes to the Europeanisation of law.
+It was a legaltech before the term even existed.
+As such it has contributed to the Europeanisation of law.
 Relying on a network of editors throughout Europe, Caselex systematically summarizes in English case law and other decisions that have a cross border value to legal professionals.
 The service consists of the Caselex Market Definitions Module and several Case Law Modules.

 Caselex history

 Caselex was launched as a project financed by the EU Commission in 2005 (Programme IS-ECONTENT - Multiannual Community programme to stimulate the development and use of European digital content on the global networks and to promote linguistic diversity in the Information Society 2001-2005, Grant agreement ID: 11218).
 It was founded by Stig Marthinsen, with Marc de Vries as project technical coordinator.
-Stig Marthinsen left the firme in 2011.
+Stig Marthinsen left the firm in 2011.
+Legal publisher LexisNexis bought Caselex in 2022.
+Marc de Vries left Caselex in 2023.